 ]]>

-https://blog.detassigny.net/posts/11/design-pattern-3-decorator-pattern Sat, 03 Apr 2021 15:48:36 +0200 Gabriel de Tassigny
+http://blog.detassigny.net/posts/11/design-pattern-3-decorator-pattern Sat, 03 Apr 2021 15:48:36 +0200 Gabriel de Tassigny

-Mocking in PHP #4: Phake https://blog.detassigny.net/posts/10/mocking-in-php-4-phake A simple to use and yet powerful mocking library In previous articles, we've seen how it's possible to write your own mocks, and also how easier it is to use PHPUnit built-in mocking mechanism.
+Mocking in PHP #4: Phake http://blog.detassigny.net/posts/10/mocking-in-php-4-phake A simple to use and yet powerful mocking library In previous articles, we've seen how it's possible to write your own mocks, and also how easier it is to use PHPUnit built-in mocking mechanism.
 We've then finally looked at one of the most popular PHP mocking library: Mockery.

 We'll now look at an alternative one called Phake.
 We will compare the two and what their pros and cons are.